unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/cns-architecture-overview.md

 * Minting domains
 * Managing domains (transferring, setting `Resolver` address, modifying records)

-**Minting domains** happens when a user claims a domain from the Unstoppable Domains website.
+**Minting domains** happens when a user mints a domain from the Unstoppable Domains website.
 This action doesn't require a domain owner's signature, since the minting of second-level domains is controlled by Unstoppable Domains.

 **Managing domains**, in contrast, can only be performed with a domain owner's permission.
 Each delegated transaction that modifies the owner address, the `Resolver` address, or the domain records requires a domain owner's signature.